Pollinator Pathway Bend

 Native Pollinator Plants for Central Oregon Landscapes

 A comprehensive list of the best native pollinator plants for Central Oregon.
+Click the button below to view a web version with clickable links, or download the print-friendly version here.

-View Native Pollinator Plants: Web
+View Native Pollinator Plants: Web Version

 Moth-Friendly Plant List

-View Moth-friendly Plant List
+View Moth-Friendly Plant List

 Mature blanketflower seed